-The 1.2 version will extend WAI-ARIA 1.1 to provide a small number of features to complete the HTML + ARIA accessibility model.
+The 1.2 version extends WAI-ARIA 1.1 to add a small number of features to the HTML + ARIA accessibility model.
 For 1.2, user agent implementation guidance is provided as a suite of accessibility API mapping specifications that describe how to expose semantics of WAI-ARIA and other web content languages to accessibility APIs.

 Published WAI-ARIA Specifications are as follows: